phuze/phuze.github.io/_posts/2022-02-18-using-unsupported-jekyll-plugins-with-github-pages.md

 ## Step 2: Create a GitHub action workflow

-In your project, create a new workflow file `/.github/workflows/deploy.yml`.
-This workflow will create a new `gh-pages` branch for deployment.
+In your project, create a new workflow file `~/.github/workflows/deploy.yml`.
+This workflow will create a new `deploy` branch for deployment.
 Find and change this if you prefer a different branch name:

 {% highlight yaml %}
 name: build and deploy